1. Definitions and interpretation

 3. Payment Terms

-3.1 HR Wise online services will be paid for monthly in advance via direct debit.
+3.1 Where Services are paid monthly this will be in advance via direct debit.
 The payment will be taken on the first of each calendar month.
 If a contract commences part way through a calendar month, a pro-rata charge will be applied to the first monthly payment on the first of the following calendar month.

 3.2 HR Wise guarantees to commit to monthly payments at the rate agreed at the outset of the 12-month contract.
 However, in the event that a client’s needs appear to exceed that envisaged in the design of the product and service, HR Wise reserves the right to engage in a payment review discussion with the client at three months and six months respectively.

 3.3 HR Wise online services include 3 hours of email support.
 Additional support including requests for non-email support, email support above the 3 hours limit and bespoke support will be invoiced at the prevailing support rate.